jeaye/blog.jeaye.com/_drafts/2018-02-28-system76-firmware.md

 ```

-##### Move the updater to the EFI partition
+#### Move the updater to the EFI partition
 As mentioned above, `system76-firmware` installs the updater to
 `/boot/efi/system76-firmware-update`.
-If that's your EFI root, great, but you
+If that's your EFI root, great.
+Just
-may need to move the updater to `/boot/efi/EFI/system76-firmware-update` as I
+update the GRUB entry to not use `/EFI/`.
+If your system is like mine, though,
-did.
+you'll need to move the updater to `/boot/efi/EFI/system76-firmware-update`.

 #### Generate GRUB's new config
 With the new GRUB entry, the final step to get ready for the reboot is to